How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 AI doesn't replace your critical thinking; it just handles the grunt work so you have more time to actually think.
 It’s like having a tireless research assistant who never needs a coffee break.

 Imagine you've found a goldmine of handwritten letters or scanned PDF documents.
 Instead of squinting at the screen for hours, you can use Zemith to instantly transcribe them into clean, searchable text.
 This isn't just a time-saver; it’s a project-saver.
-For tips on dealing with stubborn PDFs, check out our guide on how to convert a PDF to text.
+For tips on dealing with stubborn PDFs, check out our guide on .

 But modern AI goes way beyond simple transcription.
 It can help you: